 Molecular Mechanisms of Vasculature Formation

-Blood vessel formation is tightly linked to different types of cancer in humans.
+Blood vessel formation is tightly linked to different types of vascular diseases, wound healing, regeneration and cancer in humans.
 Mechanisms controlling blood vessel formation de novo, vasculogenesis, and blood vessels sprouting from the existing vessels, angiogenesis, are still poorly understood.